SCgeeker/ActObj2014/index-NTNU.md

 ---
 ## Summary and Implication
 >- Replicating in the other LAB
->- Sentence-picture Verification
-  + Action exhausted strength: Positive for **tide**; Negative for **loose**
-  + Action exhausted nothing: Positive Matching Effects
->- Word Color Discrimination
-  + Critical words connected to the action exhausted strenght: Positive compatibility effect but limited to **tide**
-  + Critical words connected to the action exhausted nothing: Null compatibility effects but tend to negative
-  + Filler words: Repetition failed to cause compatibility effects
+>- Action (did or did not) exhausted strength
-- Two aspects of embodied simulation effect
+>- Two aspects of embodied simulation effect
  1. Explicit: Human minds process the surface of imagination/mental simulation.
  2. Implicit: Human minds process the ingrideints under imagination/mental simulation.
+>- <font color="red">Evoke embodied simulation in language comprehension?</font>

 ---  .segue .dark